sashadev-sky/Python-for-Networking/README.md

 Blocks and waits for an incoming connection.

 Enables us to accept client connections and returns a tuple with two values that represent client_socket and client_address.
-You need to call the socket.bind() and socket.listen() methods before using this method.
 """
 ```